 Lush and Dramatic Normandy

-North of Brittany, sits the lush and dramatic landscape of the Normandy region.
-From naturally sculpted white rock coastlines to serene rolling countryside, the region has a range of properties that cater to all budgets and requirements.
+North of Brittany, the lush and dramatic landscape of Normandy lies.
+From naturally sculpted white rock coastlines to serene rolling countryside, the region offers a range of properties to suit all budgets and requirements.

-Sitting in close proximity to the UK, Normandy has played an integral part in French and English history.
-From the Norman invasion of England in 1066, to the D-Day landings during the Second World War, without Normandy, the world may have been a very different place than it is today.
+Situated close to the UK, Normandy has played an integral part in both French and English history.
+From the Norman invasion of England in 1066 to the D-Day landings during the Second World War, without Normandy, the world may have been a very different place than it is today.

 The Historic Region of Normandy